UniBwM-IFS-AILab/REAP/README.md

 ### Setup of the Ground Control Software

 Follow the instructions (for Ubuntu Linux) under: https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html to install QGroundControl under WSL2.
+When installed from the tarball it should be located in the directory `~/PX4-Autopilot/`.
 You can start QGroundControl by executing the command `./QGroundControl.AppImage`.
 When the Unreal Simulation and PX4 are already running, it should automatically connect.

 ## Ubuntu Installation